 The purpose of this knife is, instead of slicing the cheese, to chip off crumbs, preserving its classic dry and crumbly mouthfeel.
 So, unlike a cheese grater, this actually makes the cheese-less likely to fully melt when added to a hot dish.

 Obviously, this kind of knife is extremely specialized.
 If the cheese is even a little soft, a parmesan knife makes little sense.
 However, many people keep fresh blocks of Parmigiano Reggiano around.
 If you’re one of them, this knife offers an attractive way to add cheese to any dish.

+Also known as a flat cheese knife.
 As you might imagine, this knife is fairly similar to the parmesan knife.
 Both are intended to be used with a downward motion in order to chip away at harder cheeses, and both feature heavy, sturdy handles.

 However, the chisel knife, as opposed to the parmesan knife, does not feature a sharp point at the end, instead of using a flat frontal blade.
 In a way, the chisel knife is a bit like a cross between a parmesan knife and a cheddar knife, with the frontal blade of the parmesan knife and the broad, heavy blade of the cheddar knife.